 Automatically hide assets folders when not focused

 Hey guys, I was searching the forum why it is not possible to use a hidden .assets/ folder for assets.
-Then I looked for another way to to hide folders conditionally, and ultimately I stumbled upon an elegant CSS snippet Enable use of hidden files and folders starting with a dot /dotfiles/.dotfolders within Obsidian - #77 by ausernamedtom and I improved it a bit.
+Then I looked for another way to to hide folders conditionally, and ultimately I stumbled upon an elegant CSS snippet Enable use/access to hidden files and folders starting with a dot /dotfiles/.dotfolders within Obsidian - #77 by ausernamedtom and I improved it a bit.
 It works great, but there is one drawback.

 Below, I am using a name_assets/ folder via the Community plugin “Custom Attachment Location”.